Written by Lisa Jones.

 PERSONALISE YOUR EMAIL

-When you send a press release to a media organisation, you should personalise your email, especially if you would like a particular media organisation to provide more services – a review of the release or gig, for example.
-The media can’t read your mind, so you need to be specific about what you want.
+When you send a press release to a media organisation, you should personalise your email, especially if you would like a particular media organisation to provide more services – for example; a review of the release or gig.

 Having a clear and concise subject line in your email will make it easier for everyone (yourself and media) to keep track of it.